-From: Dr. Pamela Ralston Los Medanos College 2700 East Leland Road Pittsburg, CA 94565
+From: Dr. Pamela Ralston

+Los Medanos College 2700 East Leland Road Pittsburg, CA 94565

-This Midterm Report is submitted to the ACCJC (Accrediting Commission for Community and Junior Colleges) for the purposes of 1) highlighting recent improvements or innovations and 2) providing an update on institutional performance regarding student outcomes since the last comprehensive peer review.
-The Midterm Report reflects the nature and substance of this institution, and its best efforts to align with ACCJC Standards and policies.
-It reflects participation and review by the campus community.
+This Midterm Report is submitted to the ACCJC for the purposes of 1) highlighting recent improvements or innovations and 2) providing an update on institutional performance with regard to student outcomes since the last comprehensive peer review.
+The Midterm Report reflects the nature and substance of this institution, as well as its best efforts to align with ACCJC Standards and policies, and was developed with appropriate participation and review by the campus community.